zkhr/booggle/README.md

 │   ├── game.ts                   # Contains logic for handling game behavior
 │   ├── letters.ts                # Generates board state for a new game
 │   ├── lobby.ts                  # Tracks game state
-│   └── main.ts                   # Entry point to the API server
+│   ├── main.ts                   # Entry point to the API server
+│   └── solver.ts                 # Finds all valid words for a board
 ├── common/
 │   └── types.ts                  # Defines shared types (for API and FE)
 ├── dist/                         # Generated static content when building the FE